necheffa/nsddyn/README.md

 ### Prereqs

 nsddyn is currently a source only distribution.
 A Unix-like system is required to perform compilation.
 In particular, GNU Make and Google Go are required.

+In addition to the standard Google Go distribution, the following additional libraries should appear in the $GOPATH:
+* golang.org/x/crypto/bcrypt
+* github.com/bwesterb/go-zonefile

+And remember, if these libraries are already installed, update them before compiling nsddyn.

 ### Compilation